Jmendoza1401/readme/adminmenu.md

 ## Weather Sync
 - cd easytime is configured by default for weather change.
 Logic is open in `cl_customise.lua` if you use a different weathersync script.

+## Toggle Duty
+- Toggle Duty event for ESX is open in `cl_customise_1.lua`.
+Look for event `snipe-menu:client:toggleDuty` and add your event near the comment.

 # Files that are open to edit

 -   `'config/config.lua',`